sjhuskey/dll-hybrid/README.md

 - `1908698974-1722799169.txt`: The original file downloaded from HathiTrust.
 - `works_db.csv`: Used for mapping works to their authors.

+The `greek_cleanup` directory contains files used to create the Greek part of the dataset for the Greek-Latin model.

 ### output

 The `output` directory contains files generated during analysis.